 Do you have grounds for a traumatic brain injury claim?

-If your loved one suffered a traumatic brain injury at the hands of someone else, you may want to seek counsel from a South Carolina attorney whose practice focuses on brain injury cases to learn about your legal options.
+If someone you care about has suffered a traumatic brain injury at the hands of someone else, you may want to seek counsel from an attorney whose practice focuses on brain injury cases to learn about your legal options.